Expansion & New Construction

 Lindenwood University is in the midst of a bold campus expansion plan that blends the old with the new and provides facilities that will carry Lindenwood well into the future.

-Recently, the University renovated a new building in Dardenne Prairie, adjacent to O’Fallon, Mo., that houses its School of Nursing and Allied Health Sciences.
-The 69,000-square-foot building, purchased in fall 2012, is equipped with classrooms, labs, and office facilities for the new school, which in fall 2013 began offering a Bachelor’s in Nursing degree completion program for Registered Nurses who already have two-year nursing degrees at the community college level.
+Lindenwood University is also proud of renovations that made possible the creation of a stellar new Nursing and Allied Health Center in Dardenne, Mo., which overlooks Highway 40/61 near O’Fallon.
+Lindenwood purchased the 69,000-square-foot building in 2012 from a private high school and equipped the facility with college classrooms, labs, and office space.
+In fall 2013, LU began offering a bachelor’s in nursing degree completion program for registered nurses who already have two-year nursing degrees at the community college level.
 The facility also houses nursing and allied health courses offered by St. Charles Community College.

 In fall 2012, the University opened a $9 million Student-Athlete Center adjacent to Hunter Stadium.
 The signature element of the three-story, 43,000-square-foot building is an Academic Success Center to support athletes’ academic endeavors.
 The building houses locker rooms for Hunter Stadium’s NCAA sports, athletic training facilities, coaches’ offices, and a new Champions’ Room.

 These projects are the result of dynamic growth on the campus going back to 1989.
-Currently, Lindenwood educates more than 16,000 students a year in all programs at two campuses, eight regional centers, and extension sites throughout the state.
+Currently, Lindenwood educates approximately 16,000 students a year in all programs at two campuses, 10 regional centers, and extension sites throughout the state.